rogerblanton/asset-share-commons/ui.apps/src/main/content/jcr_root/apps/demo-utils/instructions/email-server/quickstart.md

 ## Local Set up

-When running AEM as a Cloud Sevice locally via the AEM SDK's Quickstart Jar, Demo Utils installs a Email server configuration that works, because the AEM as a Could Service infrastructure is not in play to block the calls from AEM to the Email Server.
+When running AEM as a Cloud Service locally via the AEM SDK's Quickstart Jar, Demo Utils installs a Email server configuration that works, because the AEM as a Could Service infrastructure is not in play to block the calls from AEM to the Email Server.

 This package installs a SMTP E-mail Server configuration using the e-mail account **aem@enablementadobe.com**.